brewingcode/ember-google-publisher-tags/README.md

   want to refresh ads while nobody is looking, set this to false.

 * `iframeJail`: By default, GPT runs in your page's window.
-Since ads do all sorts of malicious crap, you can have the ads run inside an <iframe> of their very own.
+Since ads do all sorts of malicious crap, you can have the ads run inside an \<iframe> of their very own.
   Pass in a url that points to a page on your domain to serve ads in.
 See (this)[tests/dummy/ad-iframe.html] as an example.

-Additionally, if you want to use GPT's `setTargeting` function to serve targeted ads, extend the `GooglePublisherTag` component and override the `addTargeting` function in your child component:
+Additionally, if you want to use GPT's `setTargeting` function to serve targeted ads, extend the `GooglePublisherTag` component and override the `addTargeting` function in your child component.
+Inside this function, set the `targeting` property to an object:

 ```js
 // components/your-ad.js